2207114/CS220AU-DP-2022/README.md

 ## Log

 - 2022-10-11 Gained an understanding on digital identity and existential risks, got anoverview of assessments and course structure
-- 2022-19-18 Completed Github account and opened folders
+- 2022-10-18 Completed Github account and opened folders
 <br>
+- 2022-10-23 Wrote up notes in private place and then copied and moved some onto my permantn notes so that they are available for me to look over in the future

 ## TODO